-We answer three crucial questions at the time of developing a vision of the product.
-These are 1.
-Who will be the end-user of the product?
-2. What problems will it solve in real life?
-3. What are the success metrics of the said product.
+We answer three key questions when formulating the product vision.
+They are 1.
+Who will be the end client of the item?
+2. What problems in real life will it solve?
+3. What is the success index of the product.

 Market Research & Customer Understanding: